InfIoT/smart-greenhouse-ual/README.md

 	extension=mysql.so

-We will save the file and then enter http://IPRASPBERRY/phpmyadmin on the browser.
+We will save the file and then enter http://IP_RASPBERRY/phpmyadmin on the browser.
 The user will be "root" and the password will be the one we have chosen before.

 <h3>Create a new Database</h3>

 Once the Raspberry Pi has been configured as a Web Server, we need to create a new database which will store data received from the external and internal stations, so we log into phpMyAdmin and create a new database called "infraiot" which will have a table called "datos".
-The structure of this table is shown in the following figure, so we create a field for each type of information that the server receives from the stations, and also a field for each actuator, so that we can make decisions to turn on/off an actuator depending on the received data.
+The structure of this table is shown in the following figure, so we create a field for each type of information that the server receives from the stations, and also a field for each actuator ("ventana", "riego" and "calefaccion"), so that we can make decisions to turn on/off an actuator depending on the received data.

 ![Database](server_images/database-fields.png)

-sdfdfhfgnhdg
+<h3>Connect to the Database and inserting data in it</h3>

+In this section, we will explain and show the code used to connect to our database and to insert data in it.

+In the file [insertar.php](server_src/smartgreenhouse/insertar.php), we